This post may contain affiliate links. Please see my disclosure policy for details.

 - VISA application form: This will require your usual details but it will also require your current occupation, previous occupations, parents full names and their occupations and all the countries you’ve travelled to in the last 10 years.
 You will then need to print this off and sign where appropriate.

-- TIP: I know you’re thinking how can I possibly remember every country I’ve visited in the last decade?!
+TIP: I know you’re thinking how can I possibly remember every country I’ve visited in the last decade?!
 Don’t worry, you only need to include ones you have stamps/VISAs for in your form.
-If you do not include these countries, you will incur a fine per stamp which isn’t accounted for!
+If you do not include these countries, you will incur a fine per stamp that isn’t accounted for!
 So make sure you check.
-It will also ask you for exact dates of day, month and year (Again don’t worry – these should also be on your stamps)
+It will also ask you for exact dates of day, month, and year (Again don’t worry – these should also be on your stamps)

 - Passport: You will need this for your VISA to be beautifully presented on a page.